Electricity laws and regulations

 The Energy and Water Ombudsman Act 2006 was integral to the introduction of full retail competition.
 The main purpose of this legislation is to give small energy consumers a timely, effective, independent and just way of referring disputes about matters involving energy entities, and having the disputes investigated and resolved.

-See also the Energy and Water Ombudsman Regulation 2022 and the Energy and Water Ombudsman Queensland website.
+See the Energy and Water Ombudsman Regulation 2022 and the Energy and Water Ombudsman Queensland websites.